Design-Computing/Design-Computing.github.io/md/week2.md

 - **Noll, A. M.** (1967). _[The digital computer as a creative medium](http://noll.uscannenberg.org/Art%20Papers/Creative%20Medium.pdf)_.
 IEEE Spectrum, 4(10), 89–95.

   A really old paper, people have been thinking about this stuff for a _long_ time now.

+# The answers to this week's exercises

+I made these videos for Atom, which is the editor we used before we switched to VS Code, but the ideas are the same, mainly it just looks different.

+The way of solving these problems is not _the_ correct way, it's just _a_ correct way.

+Don't just copy the results of these, think about what I'm doing, and why.
+For example, if you watch the first video, don't just play along and roll straight into the second, see if you can use what you've learned to figure out the next problem _before_ watching the next video.

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/uEf4zcsdpek?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/hEk7YZ42NSU?rel=0" frameborder="0" allowfullscreenShould be a video here> </iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/HcG-KNYF6Iw?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/Gh9BzNdVNc0?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/0BOc0AnQnwk?rel=0" frameborder="0" allowfullscreenShould be a video here> </iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/GbC3fd21uJU?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/TVtuEOW-KDU?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/JP1-tBDjpik?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/5rnLnkyCPW4?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/vmwL84h0FF4?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/8B8zK55emaM?rel=0" frameborder="0" allowfullscreenShould be a video here> </iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/heyFEgCl5vA?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/v3fjYZq3-jQ?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>

+<iframe height="400" src="https://www.youtube-nocookie.com/embed/wsHflhgIGpg?rel=0" frameborder="0" allowfullscreenShould be a video here> </iframe>